 - I was completely mesmerized.
 Up to that point, this is a striking drama that I had a have that something special.

 Then we reach the palace phase.
 This shift feels like a different drama.
-The worst part is with new imperial roles, their emotional range is limited and the actors talents go to waste – part from the occasional excellent expressions.
+The worst part is with new imperial roles, their emotional range is limited and the actors’ talents go to waste – part from the occasional excellent expressions.
 Li Cheng is at his in inhibited almost wild roles (similar to Arthur Chen in Every night).
-His constant snapping and execution of plotting feels childish.
+His constant snapping and execution of plotting feel childish.

-I understand they came on strong the romance in first part, but the lack of romance between them in the palace is just boring.
+I understand they came on strong the romance in the first part, but the lack of romance between them in the palace is just boring.
 It reminds me of Love Lost in Times.
-I came to she show to see a wonderful love story not never-ending palace politics and concubine drama.
-An incredible original plot turned predictable..
-Why!!???
+I came to watch the show to see a wonderful love story, not never-ending palace politics and concubine drama.
+An incredible original plot turned predictable… Why!!???

 Can we also talk about General Pei.
 I’ll be honest, I ship him with the princess.
 It’s unclear who he actually loves, but he’s the one who looks out for her and never really betrayed her.
 He didn’t use and love her at the start, – he really was a soldier doing his job.
 He is the most mature and understands reality and situation better than everyone.
 He is our rock!